wolfSkullCave/odin-resturant/README.md

 # odin-resturant

-This project was created as part of **The Odin Project** curriculum (see here)[https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page].
+This project was created as part of **The Odin Project** curriculum [see here](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page).
 It provides a chance to practice DOM manipulation by dynamically rendering a resturant home page.
 All of the content on the site is generated using javascript.

 ## Quick start